 The group of experts, representing a cross-section of stakeholders from Ontario’s health and safety system and innovation sector, was tasked with identifying potential impacts of AI on worker health and safety, as well as crucial areas of research that will be necessary to fill any knowledge gaps.
 The result?
 A four-part research agenda published in the American Journal of Industrial Medicine (doi:10.1002/ajim.23517) designed to guide AI research and spark conversations between workplaces, workers and regulators to ensure worker health and safety are at the forefront of AI policy and adoption in the workplace.

-This agenda sets the stage for research directions that should be taken as AI systems advance and are increasingly integrated into workplaces, says Arif Jetha, Scientist at IWH (and as of September 2023, Associate Scientific Director).
+This agenda sets the stage for research directions that should be taken as AI systems advance and are increasingly integrated into workplaces, says Arif Jetha, scientist at IWH (and as of September 2023, the Institute’s associate scientific director).

 Our goal is to ensure that worker health and wellbeing is not only included in the AI conversation, but also prioritized.

 Dr. Arif Jetha expands on AI’s potential impacts on workers in an article from The Conversation Canada.

 Amid the growing use of advanced forms of AI across diverse industries to automate a range of physical and cognitive job tasks, including the generation of creative content, concerns around the health of workers include increasing work intensity, pressure to keep up with machines and the potential for human biases to creep into AI system design.

 There may also be health benefits, however, if machines are able to take over the most strenuous tasks or more quickly predict the likelihood of a workplace hazard.

 The predicted effects on worker health and the potential for other, yet unknown, impacts led the group of experts to identify the following four priority areas of AI research:

 Understanding the impact of stronger AI on workers.